-Dividend income relates to receivable dividend from the below subsidiaries and associates of the Company:
+Dividend income relates to the dividend received from the below subsidiary of the Company:

-• amount of €126 million from the 100% subsidiary company HELPE R.S.S.O.P.P.
-S.A.
+• Declared amount of €126 million from the 100% subsidiary company HELPE R.S.S.O.P.P.
+S.A. which was paid in June 2023

 26. List of Principal Consolidated Subsidiaries and Associates Included in the Financial Statements